Bluetooth Lag: My Ouya Bluetooth joysticks are slow to respond!

 If you click on the areas to check firmware version it should show the exact firmware of your controller.
 Also you can check the battery gauge in this menu however I am unsure as to how accurate its battery reporting system really is.

-If you have a older firmware version the only way to get it updated is by contacting Ouya Support and filling out a ticket to have your controller updated.
-As of the current date of this blog entry there is no way of updating the firmware through the I2C port underneath the right-hand plate of the Ouya.
+If you have an older firmware version the only way to get it updated is by contacting Ouya Support and filling out a ticket to have your controller updated.
+As of the current date of this blog entry, there is no way of updating the firmware through the I2C port underneath the right-hand plate of the Ouya.

 This can happen if for some reason pairing between the Ouya was lost due 8to factory defaulting your console or possibly the controller had its battery left out for a while.
-It can even happen to other environmental factors such as a laptop with a activly sniffing bluetooth chip taking control of the joystick!
+It can even happen to other environmental factors such as a laptop with an actively sniffing Bluetooth chip taking control of the joystick!
 Sometimes its to simply break the pairing with one Ouya so you can move it over or another.